kaliatech/website-kaliatech/src/content/blog/2019/20190103-milton-thought-free.md

 > a world of hate and fear, and the people who hate and fear do not even know it themselves; when everyone is
 > transformed, no one is transformed.
 Now you live in a system which rules without responsibility even to God.
 > The system itself could not have intended this in the beginning, but in order to sustain itself it was
-> compelled to go all the way.&rdquo;
+> compelled to go all the way.

 <footer class="blockquote-footer">
 Milton Mayer in